Latest funding announcements | August 2017

 - $5 million for new targeted clinical trial activity for adolescents and young adults with cancer, to be administered by CanTeen.

 - $13 million over four years to increase clinical trials and registries’ capacity.
 This includes funding for networks of investigators and service providers that work together, to identify and evaluate new approaches that will optimise healthcare effectiveness.
+(Targeted call for funding applications being administered by NHMRC, with funding to commence in January 2018.)

 - $5 million over four years to the Australian Clinical Trials Alliance (ACTA) as the national alliance partner to build the capacity of clinical trials networks.